Open Enrollment application process

 To participate in our Open Enrollment program, students must apply during the appropriate application window and provide documentation that they meet the eligibility criteria.
 Applications are required as open campuses and available seats are limited.

 See below for details about the program and the application process.
+The application window for the 2022-23 school year will open in spring 2022.

 Note: The GISD Board of Trustees reserves the right to discontinue the Open Enrollment program at the end of any school year.
 The Texas Education Code requires that parents re-apply for the program each school year (see Garland ISD Board Policy FDA (LOCAL)).